Back

 The Vertical Horizon: in Form, Function, and Material Intelligence

 Skyscrapers have long stood as emblems of economic power and urban aspiration.
 As the architectural climate shifts, from sculptural posturing to performance-led purpose, the question is no longer how high we can build, but how we build upward in alignment with human and planetary systems.
-Height, once a measure of ambition, now demands a deeper responsibility: to ecology, to wellbeing, to the urban fabric it rises from.
+Height, once a measure of ambition, now demands a deeper responsibility: to ecology, wellbeing and the urban fabric it rises from.

 The towers shown in these conceptual visuals reflect a seismic shift.
 No longer just sheer glass monoliths, these forms pulse, lift, coil, and crown with intention.
 They are not static icons but living systems, suggesting a new design paradigm rooted in material expression, environmental responsiveness, and infrastructural intelligence.